cern-cta/CTA/continuousintegration/system_tests/README.md

     - The exception to this is the initial catalogue state
 - Each test case should clean up after itself if this is not too expensive
     - If the cleanup is too expensive, ensure the teardown cleans it up
 - Use the `env.ctacli` to execute `cta-admin` commands
 - Use `env.client` to execute `eos` commands
     - In exceptional situations, the mgm can be used to execute eos commands
+    - If possible, do not execute `cta-admin` commands on the client.
+The idea would be to make this an EOS client only (eventually).
 - Favour python logic over bash logic.
     - In general, only execute basic commands using bash
     - Only in cases where performance would take a considerable hit by doing everything in python should you do the logic in bash